flarebyte/delimatrix_dart/DECISIONS.md

 transforming strings into objects and vice versa but also enhances the ease of handling complex content representations in various formats.

+## Image prompt

+> Celtic-style engraving of a Gaulish female character in an ancient
+> library holding ancient manuscripts.

 ## Escaping JSON

 A JSON string is a sequence of zero or more Unicode characters, wrapped in